 Achieve your goals and avoid loss of time and productivity by preparing your employees for travel and supporting them when they are in unfamiliar and remote locations.
 We help to keep your people healthy and safe, so you can focus on your core business activities.
 Click here to find out how we do this.

-What are vaccines?Vaccines are preparations that protect you from getting sick from specific diseases.
-They usually contain a tiny piece of the disease-causing germ, or a variant of the germ, that is dead or very weak.
 Not all diseases have a vaccine.
-For example, there is no vaccine to protect people from HIV/AIDS or malaria.
-But there are effective vaccines for many other illnesses, such as influenza, measles, tetanus and hepatitis B.
+For example, there is no vaccine to protect people from HIV/AIDS malaria, MERS-CoV, Zika or Ebola.
+But there are effective vaccines for many other illnesses, such as influenza, measles, tetanus, polio, yellow feverand hepatitis A and B.

 Information, advice and assistance

 A first step is having up to date, reliable information about vaccination requirements, according to the specific needs of each employee.
 This information is available in the Member Zone.
 We provide detailed information on more than 150 diseases, including transmission, symptoms, treatment and prevention.
 We identify the levels of risk posed by specific diseases, country by country.

 This information is also available from our Assistance Centres where members can speak directly to medical experts to seek further information or discuss any concerns.
 We invite all members to call us, before, during or after travelling, and as often as needed.
 Our 26 Assistance Centres can respond to calls at any time and in almost any language.

 We can help you design a range of programmes for local and on-site employees, business travellers and expatriates.
 We advise on which vaccinations are recommended or required and find qualified medical providers to administer them.
 We can also run local campaigns to remind employees when vaccinations are needed.

 Business travellers should be vaccinated before travelling.
 However, vaccinations are also available at our clinics for those living in the area.